ethorneloe/azure-apps-jobs-github-runners/README.md

    az login --only-show-errors --output none
    ```
    <br />
 1. Fill in the values for the variables below and execute.
-Make sure your dockerfile and pem file(GitHub App Key) are present on the local filesystem.
+Make sure your Dockerfile and pem file(GitHub App Key) are present on the local filesystem.

    PowerShell
    ```powershell